-The number of shares purchased from us by existing stockholders is based on 181,614 shares of our common stock outstanding as of September 30, 2013 and gives effect to the automatic conversion of all outstanding shares of our Series A preferred stock into 1,652,851 shares of common stock, the conversion of convertible promissory notes and accrued interest in the amount of \$6,106,615 (as of September 30, 2013) into an aggregate of 555,143 shares of our common stock in connection with the closing of our initial public offering, and the issuance of an estimated 68,546 shares of common stock in connection with our initial public offering pursuant to the settlement of certain restricted stock units (which are currently expressed in shares of preferred stock) in accordance with their terms, assuming for all such items an initial public offering price of \$11.00 per share, the midpoint of the price range listed on the cover page of this prospectus.
+The number of shares purchased from us by existing stockholders is based on 181,614 shares of our common stock outstanding as of September 30, 2013 and gives effect to the automatic conversion of all outstanding shares of our Series A preferred stock into 1,652,851 shares of common stock, the conversion of convertible promissory notes and accrued interest in the amount of \$6,106,615 (as of September 30, 2013) into an aggregate of 610,662 shares of our common stock in connection with the closing of our initial public offering, and the issuance of an estimated 73,151 shares of common stock in connection with our initial public offering pursuant to the settlement of certain restricted stock units (which are currently expressed in shares of preferred stock) in accordance with their terms, assuming for all such items an initial public offering price of \$10.00 per share.
 This number excludes:

-- 344,565 shares of our common stock issuable upon the exercise of stock options as of September 30, 2013, with a weighted average exercise price of \$5.13 per share; - 133,971 shares of our common stock issuable upon the exercise of outstanding restricted stock units (which are currently expressed in shares of common stock) as of September 30, 2013; - an estimated 350,974 shares of our common stock issuable upon the exercise of outstanding common stock warrants as of September 30, 2013, at an estimated weighted average exercise price of \$11.00 per share; - 192,262 common stock equivalents issuable upon the exercise of our outstanding warrants to purchase preferred stock (the warrants overlying all but 1,587 of which will terminate upon the closing of our initial public offering in accordance with their terms); - any shares of our common stock issuable upon exercise of the underwriters' over-allotment option; - any shares of common stock that will underlie the representative's warrants; and - · other shares of our common stock reserved for future issuance under our 2013 and 2007 Equity Incentive Plans.
+- 344,565 shares of our common stock issuable upon the exercise of stock options as of September 30, 2013, with a weighted average exercise price of \$5.13 per share; - 133,971 shares of our common stock issuable upon the exercise of outstanding restricted stock units (which are currently expressed in shares of common stock) as of September 30, 2013; - 383,719 shares of our common stock issuable upon the exercise of outstanding common stock warrants as of September 30, 2013, at an exercise price of \$10.00 per share; - 192,262 common stock equivalents issuable upon the exercise of our outstanding warrants to purchase preferred stock (the warrants overlying all but 1,587 of which will terminate upon the closing of our initial public offering in accordance with their terms); - any shares of our common stock issuable upon exercise of the underwriters' over-allotment option; - any shares of common stock that will underlie the representative's warrants; and - other shares of our common stock reserved for future issuance under our 2013 and 2007 Equity Incentive Plans.